-Scientists believe that animal protein promote high levels of IGF-I. High levels of this growth hormone to adults have linked to many diseases, such as obesity and even cancer.
+Scientists believe that animal protein promote high levels of IGF-I. High levels of this growth hormone in adults have been linked to many diseases, such as obesity and even cancer.

 Moreover, high levels of IGF-I may be involved in the development of PCOS (polycystic ovarian syndrome).
 PCOS is one of the most common causes of infertility in women.

-Protein in cow’s milk and dairy has also linked to high levels of IGF-I. Hence, increased cancer risk.
+Protein in cow’s milk and dairy has also been linked to high levels of IGF-I. Hence, increased cancer risk.
 Maybe it’s time to try a plant-based type of milk.
-Eating cow’s milk and dairy is far from beneficial.

 Animal protein affects insulin levels